Davide Armanini: 2021 - 2022: the Italian FederKombat title and the Wako Pro world title

 After a long forced break due to the national health protocols for COVID-19, Davide Armanini returned to the ring on May 16, 2021, at the 1st series FederKombat (formerly FIKBMS) Italian Absolute Championships, beating Giuseppe Caruso on points in the quarterfinals and Luca Carnevali in the semifinals; in the final, he defeated Emanuele Lulaj on points to win the title of 1st series FederKombat Italian Champion -81 kg category.

 Two months later, on July 11, 2021, Davide fought Estonian Maikel Astur for the WAKO Pro K1 75 kg World Title.
 He won by TKO in the fourth round, after a match full of very tough exchanges in which Armanini prevailed thanks to the power of his arm strikes and the effectiveness of his low kicks.

 On December 18, 2021, Davide Armanini beat Giannis Boukis via a Second round TKO in at Fight Clubbing 28.

 On May 14, 2022, Davide Armanini beat Levan Guruli via a third-round TKO in the Main Event of Fight Clubbing 29, defending his WAKO PRO World Champion belt and winning the Fight Clubbing Champion belt.

-Victory number 40

 On December 17, 2022, at Fight Clubbing 30, Davide Armanini earned his total 40th career victory in 42 fights.
 The match pitted him against the powerful Spanish fighter Aixay Hernandez, the WAKO Pro national champion.
 Armanini won via Decision.